 Differences Between Financial And Operating Leases

-In the financial and accounting context, a lease is an agreement between two parties, the lessor and the lessee, whereby the lessor allows the lessee to use an asset for a set period of time in exchange for a lump sum of money or payment in installments if they so choose.
+In the financial and accounting context, a lease is an agreement between two parties, the lessor and the lessee, whereby the lessor allows the lessee to use an asset for a set period of time in exchange for a lump sum of money or payment in instalments if they so choose.

 The lessor’s right to use the asset is not subject to any dependencies or service obligations associated with the operation of the asset.